levin-riegner/flutter-template/README.md

 The package will automatically generate a new file with all the routes and their corresponding paths.

 IMPORTANT NOTES:
 - Each Router is context-scoped, this means it's not possible to navigate directly from one to another.
 In order to do it, we must reference the root Router first.
-For more information check (Access AutoRoute.of and navigate)[#access-autoroute.of-and-navigate]
+For more information check (Access AutoRoute.of and navigate)[#access-autorouteof-and-navigate]

 #### The Wrappers
 Wrappers are similar to middlewares, they are often used for scoping state management solutions such as Providers and BLoCs.
 To wrap a route: